expath/xpath-ng/restricted-sequences.md

 1. Initial proposal.
 1. Revised the *tuple sequence type* terminology as *restricted sequences*, and updated the syntax to avoid parse conflicts with `ParenthesizedItemType`.
-1. Updated the `subtype` judgement semantics using a combination of a proposal by Michael Kay and static analysis rules for the XQuery IntelliJ plugin.
+1. Updated the `subtype` judgement semantics using a combination of a proposed wording by Michael Kay and static analysis rules for the XQuery IntelliJ plugin.
+The rationale text wording has been written by Michael Kay.